iotJumpway/JumpWayWebsockets/README.md

 # Iot JumpWay WebSockets MQTT Samples
 ======================================

-TechBubble Tecnologies’ Internet of Things (IoT) JumpWay is a web platform that allows anyone to create code, and control devices like Raspberry Pi’s and Micro-controllers, from your computer, smart phone and web/mobile/desktop applications.
+TechBubble Tecnologies Internet of Things (IoT) JumpWay is a web platform that allows anyone to connect IoT devices such as Raspberry Pi, Intel Galileo, Arduino, ESP8266 and even phones,PCs, Macs and laptops to the Internet of Things.
+The various IoT JumpWay libraries and samples allow you to connect devices and sensors to the IoT JumpWay and control/monitor sensors/actuators and data to and from the devices.

-The WebSockets MQTT examples allow developers to communicate from applications and send commands to devices via the TechBubble IoT JumpWay MQTT Broker.
+The WebSockets MQTT examples allow developers to communicate from web and desktop applications by sending commands to devices via the TechBubble IoT JumpWay MQTT Broker.

 # Before You Begin